Robust Bayesianism and Likelihoodism

+One of the most controversial consequences of \f{lp} is that it entails the ``irrelevance'' of stopping rules (e.g., see Savage's contribution to \cite{savage_foundations_1962}).
+This is sometimes called the \emph{stopping rule principle} (\f{srp}) \citep[p.
+76]{berger_likelihood_1988}.
+Many statisticians and scientists reject \f{srp}, arguing that one's method for analyzing data should reflect the rule one uses to halt sampling; see \citep[pp. 42-51]{mayo_statistical_2018} and references therein.
+For example, according to critics of \f{srp}, a scientist who samples until she acquires a statistically significant result should analyze her data differently than a scientist who acquired the exact same data but had planned -- prior to the experiment -- to stop sampling after a fixed number of observations \citep{anscombe_fixed-sample-size_1954, fletcher_stopping_2022}.

+Our final major result is that \f{rb} likewise entails the irrelevance of a class of so-called ``non-informative stopping rules'' \citep{raiffa_applied_1961}, even in the qualitative setting.
+Thus, one cannot object to \f{srp} simply by rejecting \f{lp} or orthodox Bayesianism: one must reject substantially weaker principles about rational belief and evidence.

-In this section, we argue that our results do not have this limitation, at least for an important class of ``non-informative'' stopping rules \citep{raiffa_applied_1961}.
-To do so, let us first clarify what it means for a stopping rule to be ``irrelevant.''
-From the robust Bayesian perspective, the choice between two stopping rules $s_{\mathbb{E}}$ and $s_{\mathbb{F}}$ is typically called ``irrelevant'' if, whenever an outcome $\omega$ can be obtained from two experiments $\mathbb{E}$ and $\mathbb{F}$ that \emph{differ only} in their respective stopping rules $s_{\mathbb{E}}$ and $s_{\mathbb{F}}$ respectively, it follows that $Q^{\mathbb{E}}(H|\omega) = Q^{\mathbb{F}}(H|\omega)$ for any hypothesis $H \subseteq \Theta$ and any prior $Q$.
-In other words, the stopping rule is irrelevant if, for any outcome $\omega$ that can be obtained in both experiments, observing $\omega$ in $\mathbb{E}$ is posterior equivalent to observing $\omega$ in $\mathbb{F}$.
-Below, we say what it means for two experiments to ``differ only'' in their stopping rules.
+Let us first clarify what it means for a stopping rule to be ``irrelevant.''
+From the robust Bayesian perspective, the choice between two non-informative stopping rules is \emph{irrelevant} if, whenever an outcome $\omega$ can be obtained from two experiments $\mathbb{E}$ and $\mathbb{F}$ that \emph{differ only} in their respective non-informative stopping rules, observing $\omega$ in $\mathbb{E}$ is posterior equivalent to observing $\omega$ in $\mathbb{F}$.
+Below, we define ``stopping rule'' and ``non-informative''; we also explain what it means for experiments to ``differ only'' in their stopping rules.